srcML/stereocode/README.md

 make
 ```

+Note: Stereocode is compatible with srcML v1.0, but might not work as intended in certain rare cases.

 ## 🚀 Usage

 **Stereocode**  is a command-line tool.
 It can process individual source files or entire systems written in **C++**, **Java**, and/or **C#**.